Lake Street/Midtown station: Description

+Park and Ride lot

+Upon opening, the station hosted a 170-space park and ride lot immediately southwest of the station, leased from Anishinabe Academy elementary school.
+The lot was only planned to exist temporarily and close when park and ride lots outside Minneapolis opened.

+It was regularly filled beyond capacity, with parking overflowing into aisles and onto nearby streets.
+Residents have complained about the lack of parking (and specifically the overflow onto streets) at neighborhood meetings.
+Crime has also been an intermittent problem in the parking lot, with victims attributing the lot's poor overhead lighting as a major contributing factor.
+Local residents and the neighborhood organization called upon Metro Transit to improve the lighting situation, but the process has been complicated by the fact that Metro Transit did not own the lot, but merely leased it from the public school district.

+This lot was the only park and ride lot on the Blue Line within the city of Minneapolis.
+The lot closed March 7, 2015 for redevelopment.
+There are over 2,500 park and ride spaces at Fort Snelling station and 28th Avenue station at the southern end of the Blue Line.

-Bus connections
+Bus connections and future bus rapid transit

-From the station, passengers go down one level to make direct connections to bus routes 21, 27, and 53.
+From the station, passengers go down one level to make direct connections to bus routes 21.

-Planned BRT service

-The station will be a stop on the METRO B Line, a planned bus rapid transit line that will replace Route 21 along Lake Street and Marshall Avenue.
-Route 21 currently carries 10,000 passengers every weekday, while only making up 2% of traffic on Lake Street.
-Improvements would include specialized stations and buses and frequent all-day service.
-To speed up travel times, which usually slows to 8 mph during rush hours, off-board fare collection, near-level boarding, and transit signal priority will be implemented.
+The station is a stop on the Metro B Line, a bus rapid transit line that replaced Route 21 along Lake Street and Selby Avenue.
+Before the opening of the B Line, Route 21 was carrying 10,000 passengers every weekday, while only making up 2% of traffic on Lake Street.
+Improvements include specialized stations and buses and frequent all-day service.
+To speed up travel times, which usually slows to 8 mph during rush hours, off-board fare collection, near-level boarding, and transit signal priority have been implemented.

-While the line is currently in planning, it will provide a crosstown connection to Southwest LRT, METRO E Line, Orange Line, D Line, and A Line with the possibility of it extending into downtown St. Paul.
-The eastbound BRT station was constructed in 2015 and includes a distinct shelter and station marker, near-level boarding, heating and lighting, and infrastructure for off-board fare collection once the B Line begins operating.
-The B Line is currently in planning stages, and will advance through engineering in 2020, with construction starting in 2023, and passenger operations beginning in 2024.
+The B Line currently provides a crosstown connection to the Orange Line, D Line, and A Line with the final terminus at Union Depot in downtown Saint Paul, Minnesota, and will later continue the connection to the Southwest LRT and the E Line when they begin operations.
+The eastbound BRT station was constructed in 2015 and includes a distinct shelter and station marker, near-level boarding, heating and lighting, and infrastructure for off-board fare collection.
+The B Line went through engineering in 2020, with construction starting in 2023, and passenger operations beginning in 2025.